Purple Line (Namma Metro): Phase II

-In October 2016, the BMRCL began civil work on the west extension of the Purple Line from Mysore Road to Kengeri (8.81 km), later extended to Challaghatta.
+In October 2016, the BMRCL began civil work on the west extension of the Purple Line from Mysuru Road to Kengeri (8.81 km), later extended to Challaghatta.
 Construction work on the Purple Line corridor was awarded in two packages for ₹ 660 crore.
-IL&FS Engineering Construction Company bagged the contract for Reach 2A of 3.94 km (Mysore Road to Pattanagere stretch) that includes four stations at ₹ 327 crore.
-Soma Enterprise won the contract for Reach 2B of 4.86 km (Pattanagere to Kengeri stretch, later extended to Challaghatta), including two stations and a depot at Challaghatta at ₹ 332 crore.
-The land needed for the depot at Challaghatta (which is about 1.5 km away from Kengeri station) was already with BMRCL.
+IL&FS Engineering Construction Company won the contract for Reach 2A of 3.94 km from Mysuru Road to Pattanagere, including four stations, at ₹ 327 crore.
+Soma Enterprise won the contract for Reach 2B of 4.86 km from Pattanagere to Kengeri, later extended to Challaghatta, including two stations and a depot at Challaghatta at ₹ 332 crore.
+The land needed for the depot at Challaghatta, about 1.5 km away from Kengeri station, was already owned by BMRCL.
 Later, the line extension included a new station at Challaghatta, close to the depot.